topjohnwu/zygisk-module-sample/README.md

 module_id
 ├── module.prop
 └── zygisk
     ├── arm64-v8a.so
     ├── armeabi-v7a.so
     ├── x86.so
     └── x86_64.so
 ```

 ## License

 Although the main Magisk project is licensed under GPLv3, the Zygisk API and its headers are not.
 Every file in this repository is released to the public domain, so you don't have to worry about any licensing issues while developing Zygisk modules.
-You can create a closed source module, or publish your source code under any open source license you prefer; there is no restrictions at all.